MinKhantNaung/My-Personal-Blog-Web-App/README.md

 - can search filter by categories or name.
 - can manage own profile and password.
 - can like, dislike and comment posts.
+- I write like-dislike system with jquery-ajax except comment system (someday, I will write with jquery-ajax or API)